More Car Share? 'Never say never'

 Kay said: "You'd never believe that it'd ever have that kind of effect.
 A petition!" while Gibson joked: "I signed it... twice."

-BBC Controller of Commissioning Comedy, Shane Lawson, told the Radio Times: "It's absolutely about giving the audience what they want.
+BBC Controller of Commissioning Comedy, Shane Allen, told the Radio Times: "It's absolutely about giving the audience what they want.

 "He was blown away by the response to the series.
 He never ever takes anything for granted, feels very lucky to be doing what he's doing and doesn't ever count his chickens when it comes to the audience response.